COME AND MOVE IN Corsica

 •How to travel?

-Corsica is not an easy place to get to because : strikes or windy weather and from the first sunny days there are hordes of tourists, prices are high (but falling) and despite all this, Corsica is still worth a trip.
+Corsica is not an easy place to get to because : windy weather and from the first sunny days there are hordes of tourists, prices are high (but falling) and despite all this, Corsica is still worth a trip.